Dedsecproject/dedsecproject/README.md

 ## I'm a Husband , Father x3, and a life-long learner!
 - 📖 I'm currently expanding my knowledge in Web Dev.
-- 📔 I'm currently learning also about Pen testing and security 🔐
+- 📔 I'm currently learning about Pen testing and security 🔐
-- 🤝 I like collaborating with others i projects!
+- 🤝 I like collaborating with others in projects!
 - 🖖 Fun fact: I like skateboarding, drawing, coffee and music!

 ### Connect with me: